mpes-kit/mpes/docs/html/_sources/I01_start.rst.txt

 	pip install git+https://github.com/mpes-kit/mpes.git

-Install and upgrade to the latest version from git repository, or override existing version
+Install and upgrade to the latest version from git repository, or overwrite an existing version

 .. code-block:: bash